-Toyota will put the Mirai on the market with almost the same features and looks as the prototype exhibited at the 46th Tokyo Motor Show held in the fall of 2019.
+TMC will put the Toyota Mirai on the market with the identical features and looks as the prototype exhibited at the 46th Tokyo Motor Show held in the fall of 2019.
 It shares the platform with the Toyota Crown and by switching from the conventional FF to the FR layout and making the weight balance between the front and the rear 50-50, high-speed stability (and handling) of the car is said to be greatly improved.
-The price of the vehicle will be more than 8 million yen (Rs 55.57 lakh), 600,000 yen higher than the first-gen model due to the cost increase from the platform change and new safety equipment, adds BestCarWeb.jp, though subsidies would make the car more affordable in Japan.

-The report says Toyota took an exceedingly long amount of time to clear the orders placed for the first-gen Mirai, three years in some cases, due to the complexities involved in manufacturing the fuel cell stack, but the supply system has been “drastically improved” for the incoming model.
+The report said that Toyota took an exceedingly long amount of time to clear the orders placed for the first-gen Mirai, the years in some cases, due to the complexities involved in manufacturing the fuel cell stack, but the supply system has been “drastically improved” for the incoming model.

-MotorTrend’s features editor Scott Evans has captured the upcoming Toyota Mirai on test in downtown Los Angeles.
+Earlier this year, MotorTrend’s features editor Scott Evans had captured the upcoming Toyota Mirai on test in downtown Los Angeles.
 The camouflaged prototype is of the second generation Toyota fuel cell vehicle and the publication is highly confident that this is the production-ready product which stays very close to the preview model showcased last year.

 The hydrogen-powered car gets a highly desirable design without being aggressive, sporting a body that is lower, longer and wider.

-Toyota Mirai in its new form has more interior space and can seat five passengers in comfort.
-Accentuated with 20-inch wheels, the new Mirai gets a brand-new blue colour that has never been featured on a Toyota before.
+The Toyota Mirai in its new form has more interior space and can seat five passengers in comfort.
+The 2021 Toyota Mirai gets a brand-new blue colour that has never been featured on a Toyota before.

-Though no details of power and range of the second-generation Mirai have been revealed, Toyota has said that driving range has been extended by about 30%.
-This could mean that the 2021 model could return a range of close to 650 km through its three hydrogen tanks.
+Though no details of power and range of the second-generation Mirai have been revealed, Toyota has said that driving range has been extended by about 30% – the 2021 model could return a range of close to 650 km through its three hydrogen tanks.
 The new fuel cell system, Toyota claims, endows the Mirai a “linear, smooth response when pulling away and an elegant driving feel.”